Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-Therefore, a basis transformation leads from the original states $|0, \pm 1; \sigma\rangle$ to new basis states $|0, \pm; \sigma, \sigma_{v}\rangle$, where $\pm 1$ in the former denotes band folding along the $y$-direction with wavevector shifts of $\pm G$, while the $\pm$ in the latter represents linear combinations of the original states.
+Therefore, a basis transformation leads from the original states $|0, \pm 1; \sigma\rangle$ to the new basis states $|0, \pm; \sigma, \sigma_{v}\rangle$, where $\pm 1$ in the former denotes band folding along the $y$-direction with wavevector shifts of $\pm G$, whereas $\pm$ in the latter represents linear combinations of the original states.
 The four new basis states are given by:

-A detailed derivation of the eigenvalues and eigenstates in this four-fold degenerate case is provided in appendix~\ref{app:degen}.
+A detailed derivation of the eigenvalues and eigenstates in this four-fold degenerate case is provided in supplementary section 5.

-Since the eight basis states can be classified by their mirror symmetry $\sigma_v$, they can be partitioned into two subspaces corresponding to $\sigma_v = \pm 1$.
+Because the eight basis states can be classified by their mirror symmetry $\sigma_v$, they can be partitioned into two subspaces corresponding to $\sigma_v = \pm 1$.
 Based on this symmetry classification, we conclude that the minimal Hilbert space must satisfy $2 \leq \mathrm{dim}(S) \leq 4$.
 However, four-band intersections rarely occur away from the $\Gamma$ point and typically arise only under special spatial symmetries.
 Therefore, in most band-crossing scenarios, a three-band model is sufficient to capture the essential physics.
 We will address the four-band case in the context of an accidentally degenerate point in a 2D PhC slab later.

 Let us first examine whether a two-band model can adequately capture the essential physics of 2D PhC slabs, analogous to the 1D case.
-In the first step of perturbation theory, we need to identify the basis states that couple under the perturbation $\delta \neq 0$.
-As discussed above, four of the basis states can couple if they share the same $\sigma_v$ symmetry: two states without folding in the $y$-direction, $| 0, 0; \sigma \rangle$ and $| {-}1, 0; \sigma \rangle$; and two states resulting from folding in the $y$-direction, $| 0, \pm; \sigma {=} 1 \rangle$ and $| 0, \pm; \sigma {=} 2 \rangle$.
+In the first step of the perturbation theory, we need to identify the basis states that couple under the perturbation $\delta \neq 0$.
+As discussed above, four of the basis states can couple if they share the same $\sigma_v$ symmetry: two states without folding in the $y$-direction---$| 0, 0; \sigma \rangle$ and $| {-}1, 0; \sigma \rangle$---and two states resulting from folding in the $y$-direction---$| 0, \pm; \sigma {=} 1 \rangle$ and $| 0, \pm; \sigma {=} 2 \rangle$.
 For simplicity, the $\sigma_v$ label is omitted, as all involved states share the same mirror symmetry.